CMelina/Team-Projects-Group-17/Web-Server/README.md

 ### 3. Start the Server

 Run the launch command:
 ```
 node server.js
 ```
 The console should display: `Server listening on http://localhost:3000`.

 ---

 ## Mission Operations & Logic

-### The "Obi-Wan Kenobi Message" Authentication Test
+### The Obi-Wan Kenobi Message Authentication Test

 The server handles the restricted dissemination of the R2-D2 holographic data:

-- Public Access (Default): The HUD loads `Message2.mp4` (a 50% partial version of the secret message).
+- Public Access (default): The HUD loads `Message2.mp4` (a 50% partial version of the mission message).
 - Elevated Access: Entering the correct API Token triggers a frontend swap to `Message1.mp4` (the full mission message).

 ### Data Integrity (The Death Star Plans)